forestagostinelli/DeepCubeA/README.md

 The number of GPUs used can be controlled by setting the `CUDA_VISIBLE_DEVICES` environment variable.

 i.e. `export CUDA_VISIBLE_DEVICES="0,1,2,3"`

+# Memory
+When obtaining training data with approximate value iteration and solving using A* search, the batch size of the data given to the DNN can be controlled with `--update_nnet_batch_size` for the `avi.py` file and `--nnet_batch_size` for the `astar.py` file.
+Reduce this value if your GPUs are running out of memory during approximate value iteration or during A* search.

 # Compiling C++ for A* Search
 `cd cpp/`